Last Updated on

 However, if installing a stud partition wall also requires rewiring or plumbing work, it’s a different story.
 Your property’s electrics and heating systems must be up to proper safety standards.
 You’ll need to find a professional to install your stud wall for you.

-DIY Stud Partition Walls – Costs to Consider
+DIY Stud Partition Walls – Costs to Consider in 2020

 If you’re confident about taking on the installation of a stud wall yourself, the costs to consider primarily relate to the materials you need.
 Assuming you already have the tools for the job, you’ll need to buy: